List of Hell Teacher: Jigoku Sensei Nube characters: Other Yōkai

-Although it initially appears as a small white fuzzball, Kesaran Pasaran (ケサランパサラン) is an immensely useful and lucky yōkai for anyone who encounters it.
+Although it initially appears as a small white fuzzball, it is an immensely useful and lucky yōkai for anyone who encounters it.
 Its origin is unknown, though one legend suggests it may be a gift from angels.
 Kesaran Pasaran is renowned for bringing good luck and happiness to those who encounter it.
 Intriguingly, the number of fuzzballs can multiply rapidly if kept near face powder for a period: the more Kesaran Pasaran, the greater the good luck.

 The yōkai is first encountered by Miki during a Christmas party.
 She initially uses its luck abilities and multiplication trick to fulfill her desires but ultimately ends up saving her friends and bringing joy to the entire town in the process.
 Later, Kesaran Pasaran is revealed to be the "yōkai of ultimate good," rescuing both Dōmori and, ultimately, the world from the unleashed power of the ultimate evil yōkai: Yamato no Orochi.